opera-gaming/gxmods/documentation/mods.md

 More than one shader can be provided in a single mod.
 [Read more about shaders](shaders.md).

+Only one shader can be active at a time, which is controlled by the user.

 ### Web modding

-Those are basically CSS styles that can be applied to web pages.
+These are CSS styles that can be applied to web pages.
 Multiple pages can be modified with a single mod.
 Opera GX exposes primary and secondary color if you want to make web pages follow UI colors (see [opera.css](Mod_Template/webmodding/opera.css))

 # Guildelines